AlbedoOrg/Albedo/README.md

 }
 ```

-As you can see in this example, the `ValueWritingVisitor` collects an array of Actions that can be executed once the Visitor has visited all the elements.
+As you can see in this example, the `ValueWritingVisitor` collects an array of `Action`s that can be executed once the Visitor has visited all the elements.
 (Once again, for demonstration purposes, the above sample code assumes that each assignment is possible, which may very well not be the case if the property or field is read-only, or if the types don't match.)

 ### Comparison